Arcero1/blackjack-backend/README.md

 ## 1. INTRODUCTION
 ### 1a.
 The Brief
+Create an OOP-based application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training.

 ### 1b.
 Motivation
 The brief was to create a simple implementation of an online CRUD database.